ironicbadger/pms-wiki/docs/index.md

 The aim is to share knowledge and information about building a media server.

-By sharing the knowledge and thought patterns used to drive our decisions, you will leave armed with the ability to build your own DIY NAS or as we like to call it, the Perfect Media Server.
+By sharing the knowledge and thought patterns used to drive our decisions, you will leave armed with the ability to build your own DIY NAS or as we like to call it, the Perfect Media Server (PMS).

 ## How to get help